Nathanpmyoung/nathanpmyoung.github.io/pages/Building Heaven.md

 - Growing vs Good.
 If change is unpredictable, it might be bad. [[When I left Christianity]], how could I know that my life after was going to be good.
 Likewise how can we know we are getting better futures without some chance that we get worse ones.
 I guess it's about equilibria - changes that are pretty stable unless everyone is very confident, but still.
 - Finally then some critiques of common *pretty good* heavens and some discussions of some *disconcertingly plausible* midtopias
 - The Culture.
 The culture is a universe where AI minds run the pan-human milieu.
 It is transhuman Communism with a edgey.. edge.
 But there is a clear issue.
 Why wouldn't you become a mind?
 This essay covers it in more detail, but yeah, why as a human wouldn't you become a ship-mind (AI) capable of actually engaging with the big problems of the universe.
 And ships also goof around and have bodies sometimes too.
 I mean, why be human when minor-godhood is on offer.
 - CS Lewis.
-Frankly I think CS Lewis's heavens, which I generally enjoy (eg ) -
+Frankly I think CS Lewis's heavens, which I generally enjoy (eg [[The Great Divorce]]) suffer a pretty similar problem.
+I don't believe God is real and I am not sure I would trust a being a random arbitrarily powerful being.
+If God existed, I'd want to be him, or perhaps be so utterly outmatched that I had no choice (which is kind of an interesting theology now that I think about it).
+Suffice it to say I don't think that's the world we are in, so while I want an every increasing mountain of joy and discovery for all beings, I don't know who is going to create and maintain it.
+- UNSONG.
+Scott Alexander's masterpiece has a pretty good ending for all conscious beings, but I don't t -
 -